cheeyeo/tfod_rcnn_example/README.md

 python object_detection/builders/model_builder_tf2_test.py
 ```

-* If there are errors with the running of the test script, resolve them first before moving on to the next step below.
+* If there are errors with the running of the test script, resolve them first before moving on to the steps below.

 * Create a training directory for the model's checkpoints files during training and to load the pre-trained model's weights.